 And it's not just the police and old ANC cadres who are in on the act of building the future.
 An astonishing variety of people have flooded IEC offices with offers of help.
 The person now responsible for human resources in Burton's office demanded to be released from his top-level job in the commercial sector for the election period.
-"This is the first and possibly the last time I can do something for my country," he told his boss, "and I am determined to do it."
+"This is the first and possibly the last time I can do something for my country," he told his boss, "and I am determined to do it." hundreds of projects, big and small, to build a better future.

-It is also important to remember that, in addition to the vast effort of the IEC and other transitional structures, thousands of South Africans are quietly working away at hundreds of projects, big and small, to build a better future.
 These people seldom make newspaper headlines.
 Their projects are unsung.
 Yet in a range of fields - from education to agriculture, from small business to conservation - South Africans are already engaged in reconstruction.